-When it comes to analyzing securities – and making smart investment decisions in general – there are two primary methods.
-Those are ‘fundamental analysis’ and ‘technical analysis.’
+When it comes to analyzing stocks and cryptocurrencies – and making smart investment decisions in general – there are two primary methods.
+This article will explain the differences between fundamental vs technical analsyis.

 Fundamental analysis is a method that tries to measure a security’s intrinsic value.
 It does this by examining analogous economic and financial factors, which can be both qualitative and quantitative in nature.
 Fundamental analysts study anything and everything that can affect the security’s value.
 These frequently include macroeconomic factors (ex. economy and industry conditions) and microeconomic factors (ex. financial conditions and company management).